stemlaur/anki/doc/architecture/adr-001-use-adrs.md

 ## Decision

-We will document every architecture-level decision for NexusOne and its core modules with an
+We will document every architecture-level decision for Anki and its core modules with an
 [Architecture Decision Record](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions).
 These are a well structured, relatively lightweight way to capture